fix

 • A company who wants to increase the performance and value of their application through security

-• A company who wants to integrate security as a part of the Dev/DevOps pipeline
+• A company that wants to integrate security as a part of the Dev/DevOps pipeline

-• A company who wants to streamline security processes across multiple projects or applications
+• A company that wants to streamline security processes across multiple projects or applications

 benefits of one penetration test versus penetration testing as a service